-The railway isn't finished
+2- Why is Sir Francis annoyed during his conversation with the conductor?
+What expression is used to mean he is getting annoyed?

+(line 15)

-- Why is Sir Francis annoyed during his conversation with the conductor?
-What expression is -2 used to mean he is getting annoyed? - because he feels cheated by being sold a ticket to somewhere the train doesn't go. -3 'Growing warm' means getting annoyed. - 3- How does Mr Fogg deal with the situation when he discovers that his train journey cannot continue?
-How does his attitude differ from that of Sir Francis? - Fogg says that he suspected that this might happen and suggests that they find another means of transport.
-Compared to Sir Francis, he is very calm and confident and doesn't show any anger. - 4- Why did the Indian man decide to rear an elephant?
+3- How does Mr Fogg deal with the situation when he discovers that his train journey cannot continue?
+How does his attitude differ from that of Sir Francis?
+Look at (lines 23 to 26).

-for warlike purposes
+4- Why did the Indian man decide to rear an elephant?

-- 5- How do we know that the elephant is not aggressive?
-'It still preserved its natural gentleness', - 6- How many people travel on the elephant?
+5- How do we know that the elephant is not aggressive?

+6- How many people travel on the elephant?